 Subsequently, the publication has to be sent to the management of the stock exchange and BaFin, and to the target company’s management board.

-Anyone who directly or indirectly acquires control of a target company – other than as a result of a takeover bid – has to publish this immediately, at the latest within seven days, stating the amount of their share in the voting rights.
+Anyone who directly or indirectly acquires control of a target company – other than as a result of a takeover bid – has to publish this immediately, within seven days at the latest, stating the amount of their share in the voting rights.
 The publication must be made on the internet and via an electronic information distribution system.